NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

    Infinite Volumes, as Data ONTAP currently only supports FlexClone files and FlexClone LUNs with FlexVol volumes.

-Cinder Volume Representation within a FlexVol Volume
+Cinder volume Representation within a FlexVol Volume
 ----------------------------------------------------

 A Cinder volume has a different representation in Data ONTAP when stored